Rice Farming: Business Plan And Guide For Beginners

 Rice is best grown in areas/regions where abundant water supply, prolonged sunshine and high humid condition is available.
 Temperature between 16 °C and 30 °C is considered best for rice farming.

-Best Time for Rice Farming
+Step 4.
+Best Time For Rice Farming

 Rice can be grown at any time of the year.
 The seeds will germinate and the plants will grow well as long as the temperature is between 16 °C and 30 °C (although the plants can survive as high as 40 °C).

-Choose a Variety
+Step 5.
+Choose A Variety

+There are many varieties (actually too many varieties) or cultivars of rice available throughout the world.
 Rice varieties and types are divided into different categories depending on culinary preferences, characteristics and also vary regionally.

 Depending on region, there are hundreds or thousands or even more rice varieties available and new varieties are being developed continuously.